 In December 2014, FHB conducted a three-month public consultation on the regulation of private healthcare facilities.
 We proposed that under the new regulatory regime, three categories of facilities (hospitals, facilities providing high-risk medical procedures in ambulatory setting and facilities providing medical services under the management of incorporated bodies) should be regulated.
 We also consulted the public on the proposed 19 regulatory aspects and their applicability under the revamped regulatory regime, as well as the proposed powers to be conferred on the regulatory authority.
 Details of the consultation can be found in the Consultation Document.
 FHB has analysed the views received during the consultation period and has published the Consultation Report.

 In June 2017, the Private Healthcare Facilities Bill was introduced into the Legislative Council, and was passed by the Legislative Council on 15 November 2018.
 The Private Healthcare Facilities Ordinance has been gazetted on 30 November 2018.

-For latest information of the new regulatory regime, please visit the website of the Department of Health’s Office for Regulation of Private Healthcare Facilities.
+For latest information of the new regulatory regime including its implementation arrangement and relevant regulatory standards, please visit the website of the Department of Health’s Office for Regulation of Private Healthcare Facilities.